Stability of overshoots of Markov additive processes: Application to real self-similar Markov processes

 defines an $\alpha$-self-similar Markov process absorbed in $0$ with lifetime $\tau_0 = \int_0^\zeta \mathrm{e}^{\alpha \xi_s} \diff{s}.$ This is however not the direction we are interested in and we refer the reader to the relevant literature cited above for details.
 Note also that in case of $Z$ being strictly positive almost surely up to its lifetime, the Lamperti--Kiu transform boils down to the Lamperti transform for positive self-similar Markov processes and the associated MAP can be projected onto a killed L\'evy process.

 With the help of the Lamperti--Kiu transform we obtain the following result on the $\beta$-mixing coefficient of the $\sigma$-algebras generated by $\alpha$-self-similar Markov processes sampled at past and future hitting times.
-While the Lamperti-stable MAP is exponentially $\beta$-mixing under the given assumptions, the $\beta$-mixing coefficient for the $\alpha$-self similar Markov process sampled at first hitting times shows non-homogeneous decay with almost square root rate as a result of the logarithm present in the Lamperti--Kiu transform.
+While the Lamperti-stable MAP is exponentially $\beta$-mixing under the given assumptions, the $\beta$-mixing coefficient for the $\alpha$-self similar Markov process sampled at symmetric first hitting times shows non-homogeneous decay with polynomial rate as a result of the logarithm present in the Lamperti--Kiu transform.